anthonyjsmith/anthonyjsmith.github.io/lectionary-commentary.md

 **_Work in progress!_**

-* Year A: complete from Advent 1 to Easter Vigil
+* Year A: complete from Advent 1 to Easter Day
 * Year B: hardly begun
 * Year C: complete from Palm Sunday onwards
 * Festivals: complete for January to March, and from September to December